Impact

 Risk and Exploitability

 Because the flaw merely causes a crash and no code execution has been demonstrated, the immediate risk to confidentiality or integrity is low.
-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog, indicating a low likelihood of exploitation.
+The CVSS score of 6.5 indicates moderate‑to‑high severity, but the EPSS score is less than 1%, and the vulnerability is not listed in CISA’s KEV catalog, reflecting a low likelihood of exploitation.
 The most probable attack vector is a malicious web page running inside Safari, which, when loaded, can trigger the use‑after‑free and crash the application.

 OpenCVE Enrichment